Rashed50/docker_laravel_project/README.md

 ./vendor/bin/sail up -d
 ```

-You might be need file permission to run your project if you get permission denied type error.
+You might be need file permission to run your project if you get permission denied type error
+`The stream or file "/var/www/html/storage/logs/laravel.log" could not be opened: failed to open stream: Permission denied`
 In this case you have to provide ubuntu user permission for your project by running this command.

 ```
 With user root:root .
 You try with command :